 How it works

-Skimmed tokens sit in the token account until anyone sweeps them into the routing vault.
-A public on-chain config decides how the vault splits between burn, NFT sweep, and country treasuries.
+Withheld tokens sit in token accounts until anyone sweeps them into the routing vault.
+A public on-chain config decides how that vault splits tax between burn, country treasuries, and the mining vault.

 Where it goes